 The city is uniquely known to be the coldest major city in England, but it is also one of the driest cities in the UK, mainly because of the brain shadow of the North Pennines.
 Newcastle Central Station was the first covered train station in the world and none other than Queen Victoria herself opened it in 1850.
 Other than this, the city is one of the most iconic cities in Britain, famous for its industrial heritage, eponymous brown ale, popular nightlife and distinct regional 'Geordie' dialect.

-Guide to Student Life in Newcastle
+Student Life in Newcastle

 Students willing to settle down in Newcastle have the choice between safe, secure, and fully furnished student room and student apartments that are pre-verified by the property providers to ensure a safe and secure living.
 Property providers also aim to offer student accommodation in self-contained studios or offer en-suite rooms for student who fancy spaces that are shared with others.
 All the rooms are designed with the needs of the students in mind.
 Each en-suite room comes with a comfortable bed, attached bathroom, study area, and ample of storage with access to a communal kitchen and living space.
 Whereas, each studio includes a double bed, study area, attached bathroom, and a private kitchen.
 All important places